 Inherited immunodeficiency disorders that affect T cells may cause repeated Candida (yeast) infections.
 Inherited combined immunodeficiency affects both T cells and B cells.
 It may be deadly within the first year of life if it isn't treated early.

-People are said to be immunosuppressed when they have an immunodeficiency disorder due to medicines that weaken the immune system (such as corticosteroids).
-Immunosuppression is also a common side effect of chemotherapy given to treat cancer.
+People are said to be immunosuppressed when they have an immunodeficiency disorder due to medicines that weaken the immune system.
+Examples include:

 Acquired immunodeficiency may be a complication of diseases such as HIV/AIDS and malnutrition (especially if the person does not eat enough protein).
 Many cancers may also cause immunodeficiency.

 People who have had their spleen removed have an acquired immunodeficiency, and are at higher risk for infection by certain bacteria that the spleen would normally help fight.
 People with diabetes are also at higher risk for certain infections.

 As you get older, the immune system becomes less effective.
 Immune system tissues (especially lymphoid tissue such as the thymus) shrink, and the number and activity of white blood cells drop.

 The following conditions and diseases can lead to an immunodeficiency disorder:

 Your health care provider might think you have an immunodeficiency disorder if you have: